 Eventually, I’ll be looking for Spanish-language detective stories and the like: page-turners are a real boon for a foreign-language learner, so I will happily read many things in a foreign language whose English equivalents I wouldn’t normally be caught dead with.
 (I’m told that on the same principle, some adult literacy programs in this country do great work with Mickey Spillane.)
 Suggestions welcome.

 Finding good podcasts aimed not at language learners but at intelligent adults has been a challenge, but looking around for podcasts on the sites of UNAM (Universidad Nacional Autónomo de México) and IMER (Instituto Mexicano de la Radio) has produced dividends, as have some journalistic think pieces I found on the Web on new media in Latin America.
 Right now my subscriptions include the following.
 (At the moment, all of these are tough sledding for me, but they repay repeated listening.
-The ability to slow the playback helps — it’s like being able to say “¡Demasiado rápido! ¡Más despacio, por favor!” and have the podcast nod and slow down.)
+The ability of podcast software to slow the playback helps — it’s like being able to say “¡Demasiado rápido! ¡Más despacio, por favor!” and have the podcast nod and slow down.)

 - Azul Chiclamino, a podcast by Rodrigo Llop.
 I have no idea how to describe this; perhaps the subtitle will do: La realidad de lo absurdo.
 This is sometimes characterized as a humorous broadcast; for a sufficiently nuanced definition of “humor” (think Mark Twain) that’s probably true, but I find the podcast much more appealing than that label would lead me to expect.